tarunbatra/login-attack-demo/README.md

 ## Components

-### Dictionary
+#### Dictionary
-Dictionary is a collection of 1575 most commonly used passwords based on [danielmiessler/SecLists][dictionary-source].
+A collection of 1575 most commonly used passwords based on [danielmiessler/SecLists][dictionary-source].

-### Naive server
+#### Naive server
 A server which gives out specific error messages based on the failing stage of the login process.
-Like if the password is invalid, it'd say "Invalid password".
+If the username is invalid, it'd say `Invalid username`.

-### Smart server
+#### Smart server
 A server which gives out vague error messages on failure of the login process.
-Like if the password is invalid and not the username, it'd still say "Invalid username/password".
+If the password is invalid and not the username, it'd still say `Invalid username/password`.

-### Attacker
+#### Attacker
-A client which uses the dictionary to generate a pair of username and password, and uses them to break into the system.
-It also analyzes the error messages as:
+A hostile client which uses the dictionary to generate a pair of username and password and uses them to break into the system.
+It also analyzes the error messages on the following rules:

-* An error message saying the pssword was invalid, indicates the username was correct
+* An error message saying the password was invalid, indicates the username was a valid one.
-* An error message saying the username was invalid, indicates, no combination of password will result in a successful login.
+* An error message saying the username was invalid, indicates no combination of password will result in a successful login.
 * An inconclusive error message is ignored and the next combination is tried.

+## Assumptions

+* It is assumed that the dictionay defines the sample space for a valid username and password.

 ## License
 MIT